j-davies-astro/eagle-guide/working_with_catalogues.md

 print(np.shape(COP))
 ```
 Again, we've loaded the COP of all subhaloes, reduced the sample down to just centrals, then applied our mass selection.
 Note the indexing - COP is a shape (N,3) array, as it includes x, y and z co-ordinates.
 The shape of the output array is printed above - you should find that it's (83,3).

-I'll give further examples of how to use this technique on the "Common EAGLE tasks" page.

 ### Galaxies in a given stellar mass range and their host haloes